It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 No annoying travel companions

 I’ve done group tours as well as travelling on my own.
 All of the tours I have done have been a total blast.
 I had a fantastic time.
 I’m sure at some point I will do another tour (most likely when I head off to Africa or South America).

 With the second TrekAmerica tour, by the time I came long, the group were already a month into the trip and some of them were not getting along.
 No one wants their holiday to be filled with fighting and backstabbing.
 The girl that I befriended was even considering going home early.
 The horror!

 Needless to say, my presence calmed everyone down.
 Okay, I made that part up!
 What happened was I settled into a small sub-group and we all enjoyed a great time together over the next month.

 I’m sure there are the occasional group tours that don’t end well.
 I’m equally sure a few good friendships have come to a screeching halt after travelling together.

 It gives you time to do some soul searching

 Solo travel is the perfect time to do some soul searching.

 Travelling by yourself can give you the space and time to have a close look at your life.
 It can be a personal journey of reflection as well as a relaxing way to take a break from the everyday demands of life.

 When I tell people I travel alone they sometimes say – I could never do that.

 I think those people would be greatly surprised at just what they are capable of.
 I probably thought the same thing at some point myself.

 Most likely what these people mean is – I don’t want to do that – which is fine.
-Travelling alone is not for everyone and I respect that.
+Travelling alone might not appeal to everyone and I respect that.
 My point is you never know until you give it a try.